– by Maureen Palmer & Mike Pond

 We also have no way to compel the largely 12-step abstinence-only support community to offer alternatives.

 2. All treatment providers must provide a range of evidence-based options.

 We suggest governments no longer publicly fund programs that rely exclusively on AA or 12-step models.
 Controlled studies have shown that these programs, while effective for some, are no better than offering no treatment at all.
 And in many of these programs, participants battling substance use experience shame and humiliation, which is proven to make addiction worse.
+Someone struggling with addiction needs to be encouraged to start a substance abuse treatment schedule.
 The compassion shown to those suffering from physical illness must be extended to those battling substance use disorders.

 3. Canada must adopt harm reduction in all addiction prevention, education, research and treatment.

 A strong body of clinical and social science research tells us harm reduction is cost-effective and proven to save lives, while abstinence is an ineffective measure of success: too many “fail” to meet that standard.
 By using evidence-based treatments, clinicians can offer treatment in stages, starting with safer use and harm reduction at the front end and leading to evidence-based approaches to abstinence at the back end.
 Offer a continuum rather than one or the other.

 4. Urgent life-saving addiction treatment must be as accessible as any other serious health treatment.